Young people in metallurgy training class

 Work-Based Learning

-Work-based Learning is now one of the performance measures our CTE programs are accountable for under Perkins V. It is an essential component in the 21st century classroom.
+Work-based Learning is now one of the performance measures our CTE programs are accountable for under Perkins V. It is an essential component in the 21st-century classroom.
 It provides real-world, hands-on work to students and supports the relevance of classroom lessons.
-Work-based learning not only enables students to explore and engage with various careers, it teaches them the all-important professional skills needed by industry.
+Work-based learning enables students to explore and engage with various careers, and it teaches them the all-important professional skills needed by industry.

 The suggestions listed below are intended to provide ideas for districts wanting to get started in WBL.
 It is not intended to suggest that a district must do all of the things listed.